Agriculture: Meeting the Challenges of the 21st Century

 Careers in Interior Design: It’s More Than You Think

-Dr. Migette Kaup, Associate Professor of Apparel, Textile, & Design
+Dr. Migette Kaup, Professor of Apparel, Textile, & Design

 The profession of Interior Design provides a diverse range of career opportunities for people with the right education.
 The qualifications of professionals in the field, however, are commonly misunderstood.
 This presentation will discuss interior design as a distinctive and recognizable profession, the educational standards that are considered as minimum preparation for professional status, and the changing legal requirements in many states that regulate practice.
 For students who are considering Interior Design education, this presentation will help them to seek out the educational program that best suits their interests and will debunk the myths commonly associated with interior designers.

-Mr. Dave F. Hoffman, Recruitment Coordinator for College of Engineering
+Mr. Craig Wanklyn, Recruitment Coordinator for College of Engineering

 With the total amount of STEM-related (Science, Technology, Engineering, and Math) careers set to increase by 19% over the next ten years, the concept of an encompassing and comprehensive education within engineering has become a top priority for high schools, colleges, and universities across the nation.
 “Never Stop Ascending” looks to engage future engineers by focusing on important educational aspects and attributes, consistent qualities in successful engineers, leadership opportunities, and career spotlights on those who make an impact while using their engineering education.